-|Susie Susie is ready for something new as she has recently retired from her job as a Surgical Waiting Room Receptionist Liaison.
+|Susie is ready for something new after retiring from her job as a Surgical Waiting Room Receptionist Liaison.
 She says she is lucky because her jobs have allowed her to take care of people.
 In addition to her jobs she has been a caregiver to a woman with MS for the last 20 years.
 In her younger years she was an assistant in a special needs classroom.

 Susie says “I am excited to begin another chapter in my life helping those who need me to get them to wherever they want to go.
 I look forward to meeting new people, enriching their lives while they enrich mine!”
 Glad you are here, Susie!

 |Amy is recently retired.
 She is a Michigan native who married a Clevelander and has lived here ever since.
 Amy worked for AT&T for 25+ years with a followup stint for a local financial planner for 4 years.
 Amy has two grown children, one of whom has Down Syndrome.
 She volunteers at Horvitz YouthAbility Program and enjoys her time with the Special needs population.

 |Evenings and Weekends

 |Shannon is a Special Ed assistant for Orange Schools and has spent nearly two decades in this field.
 Prior to Orange, Shannon worked for Solon City Schools as a Special Ed aide, was a member of the Crisis Intervention Team and worked as a Special Needs Program Director for an independent living facility.
 Currently, Shannon is in her 5th year as Program Coordinator for Broadway Buddies, an adaptive musical theater program.
 Shannon is well versed when it comes to meeting the needs of individuals of all ages and abilities.
 We are so happy she has joined FARE-Cle!

-|Laurie is a Job Coach at CEVEC, where she works to place young adults with special needs in community-based work sites.
-She thinks preparing the students for success in life after graduation is one the most rewarding aspects of her job.
-It’s all about fostering independence, which is why Laurie is very excited to join FARE-Cle (and we are excited to have her).
+|Laurie is a former Job Coach at CEVEC, where she worked to place young adults with special needs in community-based work sites.
+She believes in fostering independence, which is why Laurie is very excited to be a part of FARE-Cle (and we are excited to have her).